WardToulet/tipi/README.md

 - [ ] Typed context?, the context is now a object of type `{ [key: string]: any }` It might be nice to get that typed for endusers, as this is populated by middleware we can't be shure that the data will actually be present though.

+## Context

+Context is a part of the request that can be added to by the middleware to be typesafe the context must be a defined class which before executing the handle function is checkt to be fully populated